The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Flowers (F. & S. II.115) (signed) is estimated to be worth between £2,750 and £4,150.
-This screenprint has shown consistent value growth since its first sale in December 2003.
-Over the past 12 months, the average selling price was £2,004 across 2 total sales.
-In the last five years, the hammer price has ranged from £1,718 in November 2024 to £9,463 in August 2021.
-The annual average growth rate of this work is -9%.
-This piece is part of a limited edition of 250.
+This screenprint has shown consistent demand, with 6 sales in the last 12 months and a total of 15 sales since its entry to the market in December 2003.
+The hammer price over the past five years has varied from £1,718 in November 2024 to £9,463 in August 2021.
+The average annual growth rate of this work is currently at -9%.
+This work is part of a limited edition of 250.

 Meaning & Analysis